-Returns Path to the workflow directory
+Returns Path to the local workflow directory on this machine

 Write a the pid of this process to a file in the jobstore.

 Overwriting the current contents of pid.log is a feature, not a bug of this method.
 Other methods will rely on always having the most current pid available.
 So far there is no reason to store any old pids.